 The health and fitness industry is filled with unnecessary complexity and thousands of experts sharing conflicting ideas.
 If there is anything I've learned during 10 years of strength training, it's that mastering the fundamentals is more valuable than worrying about the details.

-As an example, let's discuss three of the core principles of strength training that are hidden in the story of Milo and the bull.
+As an example, let's discuss three of the core principles of strength training that are hidden in the story of Milo of Croton and the bull.

 Here they are…